Please ensure Javascript is enabled for purposes of website accessibility North Coast Rail Trail Construction Project Updates - SCCRTC

 Panther (Yellowbank) Beach Parking Lot Now Open

-The informal parking area at Davenport Beach on Santa Cruz County’s North Coast will temporarily close for approximately 9 months beginning in late spring 2026 as construction of the North Coast Rail Trail, associated parking lot improvements and a pedestrian crossing of Highway 1 are completed.
-Construction activities include, but are not limited to, grading and paving of the parking lot area, utility installation, drainage improvements and installation of signage and amenities.
+The informal parking area on the coast side of Highway 1 near the town of Davenport will temporarily close for approximately six months beginning in early May to allow for construction of the North Coast Rail Trail, associated parking lot improvements and a new formal pedestrian crossing of Highway 1.
+Construction activities include, but are not limited to, grading and paving the area into a formal parking lot, utility installation, and installation of signage and amenities.
+One way traffic controls may be in place during active construction in the vicinity of the project area.

-Pedestrian access to Davenport Beach from Highway 1 where the new parking lot is under construction will not be available during the closure and access from alternative locations may be limited during active construction periods.
+During the temporary closure, coastal access from Highway 1 where the new parking lot is under construction will not be available and access from alternative locations may be limited during active construction periods.

 About the North Coast Rail Trail